Integrated Sensing and Communication from Learning Perspective: An SDP3 Approach: Simulation and experiment

-To verify the recognition accuracy model, we adopt the human motion dataset generated by PBAH channel model with $\rho=0.997$.
-The dataset contains five human motions: child/adult standing, child walking, child pacing, adult walking, adult pacing with 200 Spectrograms for each motion.
-Then we train the deep spectrogram network with the number of cycles $C$ ranging from $200$ to $1000$.
-The training procedure is implemented via Adam optimizer with a learning rate of $0.01$ and a mini-batch size of $500$.
-After training for $500$ epochs, the training loss converges for all the values of $C$ as shown in Fig.~11a.
-Then we test the trained model on a dataset with $500$ unseen samples, and compute the corresponding recognition accuracy.
-Specifically, by varying the number of cycles $C$ as $(C^{(1)},C^{(2)},\cdots)=(200,300,400, 500, 600, 1000)$, the recognition accuracies are $(A^{(1)},A^{(2)},\cdots)=(0.788, 0.902, 0.916, 0.926, 0.932, 0.956)$ as shown in Fig.~11b.
+The performance of the SDP3 performance predictor, as proposed in Section \ref{subsec:accuracy_model}, is demonstrated in this part, where the motion recognition accuracy versus the number of sensing slots $N_s$ is approximated analytically.
+We adopt the samples of received sensing signals generated by SDP3 data simulator.
+Both 3.5GHz and 60GHz bands are considered and five different motions, including child/adult standing, child walking, child pacing, adult walking and adult pacing, are classified.
+The samples in the dataset are generated with $N_s=1000$.
+The received signals of the first 200, 300, 400, 500, 600, 1000 sensing time slots are used for DSN training and accuracy testing, respectively, yielding the motion recognition accuracies for different values of $N_s$.
+Specifically, the training procedure is implemented via Adam optimizer with a learning rate of $0.01$ and a mini-batch size of $500$.
+The convergence of the training loss for all the values of $N_s$ is shown in Fig.~\ref{fig:Training}(a).
+Then the trained models are tested by $500$ new samples respectively, and the corresponding recognition accuracies can be obtained as shown in Fig.~\ref{fig:Training}(b).
+It can be observed that larger $N_s$ leads to better recognition accuracy.

-By leveraging the recognition accuracy, the parameters in the parameteric learning curve models in Table I for the considered human motion dataset and the respect MSE are obtained by solving the equation \eqref{fitting1}, which is shown in Table III.
-Then the model pow$_3$ is chosen by minimizing the MSE with tuning parameters $(\alpha,\beta,\gamma)=(61906, 2.4297, 0.9499)$.
-Moreover, from the parameteric learning curve models and real accuracy points in Fig.~11c, it can be shown that the model pow$_3$ matches the experimental data very well.
-In this way, the mapping relationship between the received sensing signal and the recognition accuracy can be revealed.
+Hence, the curving fitting elaborated in Section \ref{sec:predictor} can be proceeded.
+The optimized tuning parameters of all the curve models are list in Table \ref{table_fitting}, and their comparison with the simulated accuracies is illustrated in Fig.~\ref{fig:Training}(c).
+It can be observed that the models of pow$_3$, log power and exp$_4$ match the simulated accuracy very well.
+This is because they possess higher curvature compared with other models.
+With the best-fitting model pow$_3$, the tuning parameters $\alpha$, $\beta$ and $\gamma$ are obtained by minimizing the MSE as in (\ref{fitting1}), yielding $(\alpha,\beta,\gamma)=(61906, 2.4297, 0.9499)$.
+Thus, the relation between the recognition accuracy and number of sensing slots is approximated as